darsh-makadia/Circuit-Breakers-WRO-FE-2026/README.md

 ├── cad/
 ├── models/
 ├── schematics/
+├── schemes/
 ├── photos/
 ├── v-photos/
 ├── testing/
 └── documentation/
 ```

-The main folders are kept separate so it is easy to find the code, CAD, photos, testing material and final engineering PDF.
+The main folders are kept separate so it is easy to find the source code, CAD/STL files, photos, testing material and documentation index.

 ---